 Midwest FRA-Led Multistate Planning

-The Midwest was chosen as one of two regions to participate in a Federal Railroad Administration (FRA)-led multistate rail planning process, based on MIPRC’s Statement of Interest and Qualifications submitted on behalf of the Midwest in November 2014.
+The Midwest was chosen in 2015 as one of two regions to participate in an FRA-led multistate rail planning process, based on MIPRC’s Statement of Interest and Qualifications submitted on behalf of the Midwest in November 2014.

-The twelve Midwestern state DOTs and MIPRC are the lead stakeholders for the project.
-Thirty supporting stakeholders include local governments, MPOs, railroads, public and private passenger rail operators, transit agencies, and other regional and statewide planning organizations.
-For a full list of stakeholders, click here.
+Twelve Midwestern state DOTs and MIPRC were the lead stakeholders for the project; 30 supporting stakeholders included local governments, MPOs, railroads, public and private passenger rail operators, transit agencies, and other regional and statewide planning organizations.
+(For a full list of stakeholders, click here.)

 Information on the Midwest’s FRA-Led Planning Project (November 2015)